 Should I use a strimmer?

 Strimmers are not designed for cutting lawns.
 Strimmers work by spinning a plastic string at high velocity, which chops the grass plants or other green material it is targeting.
-Strimming is more commonly used on rough grounds where there is requirement for a healthy looking lawn.
-We would highly advise our customers to not use a strimmer to mow their lawn.
+Strimming is more commonly used on rough grounds where there is a requirement for a healthy looking lawn.
+We would highly advise our customers not to use a strimmer to mow their lawn.

 Above: A strimmer being used on rough grass—strimmers must not be used on lawns!